Chapter | Federal Authority |

 When FMS intercepts a non-custodial parent’s federal income tax refund, FMS will forward the intercept to the appropriate State.
 Upon receipt of the intercept, the Wyoming CSP credits the non-custodial parent with the entire intercept amount; however, Wyoming CSP retains a $25 federal tax offset fee from any collection on behalf of a non-public assistance custodial parent, except in foster care or past or present POWER cases.

-Upon application to the IV-D child support program, the custodial parent is notified of the $25 federal tax intercept fee via A Guide to the Wyoming Child Support Enforcement Program.
+Upon application to the IV-D child support program, the custodial parent is notified of the $25 federal tax intercept fee via A Guide to the Wyoming Child Support Program.

-3 | March 27, 2017 |
+Last Revised Date: March 27, 2017